• Skip to primary navigation

 Home » Brownie & Bar Recipes

-side view of stacked fudgy chocolate brownies this Recipe
+Overhead view of sliced brownies on a white background. this Recipe

 • Cakey.
 If I wanted cake, I would make a cake.
+(Specifically this chocolate cake, because it's the best!)
 Only fudgy brownies, please!

 • Frosted.
 Again, this is not cake.
 I like my brownies with a nice, shiny top and no frosting.